zsubara/chat/README.md

 # chat - simple text based chat based on Netty’s framework

-Chat is a channel based communication tool, so our fancy chat implementation should support multiple channels for users communications.
+Chat is a channel based communication tool, supports multiple channels for users communications.
 There is one restriction though: a user can only join one channel at a time, when they join another they leave their current channel.
 Moreover, the same user can auth twice from different devices, and on both them they should be able to receive messages.

 ChatServer should handle the following commands:

 ● /login <name> <password>
 If the user doesn’t exists, create profile else login, after login join to last connected channel (use join logic, if client’s limit exceeded, keep connected, but without active